(Published November 2015, last updated April 2025)

 Said to resemble an enormous ship but only ever partially visible from the narrow streets below, the brown, black and red bricks of the cathedral give the impression of a small and welcoming parish church rather than the grand structure revealed from higher up the hill.

-Worshippers have been coming to this spot since the fourth century but after Bishop Gothescale made the first pilgrimage from here in 951 AD, the small church was unable to cope with the influx of pilgrims and a larger church was needed.
+Worshippers have been coming to this spot since the fourth century but after Bishop Gothescale made the first pilgrimage from here in 951 CE, the small church was unable to cope with the influx of pilgrims and a larger church was needed.

 The current building dates from the twelfth century and originally housed a statue of the Black Virgin donated by Saint-Louis.
 It was, unfortunately, burned during the French Revolution but later replaced by the current seventeenth-century statue.